sebanc/linuxloops/Readme/Install-with-linux.md

 Choose a password, reboot your computer, you should see a blue screen, select "Enroll MOK" and validate with your chosen password.

-Start the Linuxloops grub entry from your distro's grub menu.
+Start the Linuxloops grub entry from your Linux distribution's grub menu.

 ## Support